yan-hai/JavaGC/README.md

 # Java GC Example
-Use examples to explain the Java GC process.
+Use examples to explain the Java GC.

 ## GC Root
 Garbage-collection roots are always reachable and will no be garbage-collected.